krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/stw/5.png "chart 5")

-If the application suffers from long STW phases, then most of the time those are GC cycles, and that information can be found in the GC logs or JFR.
-But if the application has one thread that slows down every other from reaching the safepoint then the situation is more tricky.
+If the application suffers from long STW phases, then most of the time, those are GC cycles, and that information can be found in the GC logs or JFR.
+But the situation is more tricky if the application has one thread that slows down every other from reaching the safepoint.

 ```shell